Tomás Saraceno:Interwoven Ticket

 📍Admission

-📌This offer cannot be combined with any other promotions or discounts.
+📌The above discounts cannot be combined with any other promotions.

-📌Prices and regulations are subject to change without prior notice.
+📌Any changes to admission prices and regulations are subject to on-site announcement.
 The museum reserves the right of final interpretation.

 Information